 WESTAF Holds Hybrid Board of Trustees Meeting in Denver

 In late October, WESTAF held its first hybrid annual meeting, with trustees, staff, and equity and inclusion committee members gathering in-person for the first time since before the pandemic began.
-This weeklong annual WESTAF gathering was carefully produced to create memorable and lasting experiences and build a stronger WESTAF community for all participants in-person and virtually.
-It was an action-packed four days that resulted in valuable, meaningful, and actionable dialogue on equity at WESTAF and a professional development session conducted by DisArt on how WESTAF can help advance equitable access to the arts for the disabled community.
+This weeklong annual WESTAF gathering was carefully produced to create memorable and lasting experiences, and build a stronger WESTAF community for all participants in-person and virtually.
+It was an action-packed four days that resulted in valuable, meaningful, and actionable dialogue on equity at WESTAF, and a professional development session conducted by DisArt to learn about how WESTAF could be a part of bettering equitable access to the arts for the disabled community.

 Chorus America recently launched a new grants program, Music Education Partnership Grants, which will award $900,000 to support increased access to singing-based education while upholding the principles of access, diversity, equity and inclusion.
 This program will fund partnerships between schools and community organizations during the 2022-2023 school year with grants ranging from $15,000-$50,000.
 The deadline to apply is Friday, January 28, 2022.
 For more information, visit the eligibility criteria page or learn more about the selection process and scoring rubrics.